dimeloper/ts-simple-backend/README.md

 ### Express API built with Typescript

-This repo is a simple express API which can be used as a starter project for building your backend, based on Typescript.
+This repo is a simple express API which can be used as a starter project for building your own backend, based on Typescript.